I just had to reach behind me and grab something here.

 They want to operate it all from Washington and from the state capitals.

-That's I mean, that's that's the bottom line, what they're what they're looking for.
+I mean, that's the bottom line, what they're looking for.

-You know, what's what's going to happen to doctors under Hillary care and any other element of government run medicine is something that needs to be looked at and imagined because you can have all the health insurance you want, and you could have all the coverage, but if you don't have a doctor to go to, or if you don't have a doctor nearby to go, you don't have a qualified doctor to go to, do you realize how worthless your medical coverage is going to be?
+But if you don't have a doctor to go to or if you don't have a doctor nearby to go, you don't have a qualified doctor to go to, do you realize how worthless your medical coverage is going to be?

-And the way these people are taking out after doctors, uh, and and and and you know, already insurance companies determine a lot of medical decisions being made.
+And the way these people are taking out after doctors and, you know, already insurance companies determine a lot of medical decisions being made, that's going to be turned over to the government in due course.

-And if you're sitting there saying, it's outrageous my insurance company should be medical making medical decisions.
+And if you're sitting there saying, it's outrageous my insurance company should be making medical decisions.

 Well, why don't you say that about Mrs. Clinton, too, then?

-Why is it that the true professionals in this field are the ones being demonized and being uh uh labeled as evil profiteers who don't care about your health, they own hospitals, they refer patients to themselves and each other kickbacks.
+Why is it that the true professionals in this field are the ones being demonized and are being labeled as evil profiteers who don't care about your health?

-That's just how they're trying to sell the concept to get private doctors not owning hospitals, because they want to own them and run them.
+That's just how they're trying to sell the concept to get private doctors, not only hospitals, because they want to own them and run them eventually.

 Be right back.

-Oh, yeah, I gotta put this aside for Friday.
+Oh, yeah, I got to put this aside for Friday.

 I've been meaning to get to this.

-The problems of victory piece, how we're on the ver.
+The problems of victory peace, how we're on the verge.

-Let me just give you a head heads up on this.
+Let me just give you a heads up on this.

 This is by J.R.
 Dunn, an American thinker today.

-With the exception of a few Bathist holdouts, the Sunni populations coming over in ever greater numbers.
+With the exception of a few Baathist holdouts, the Sunni population is coming over in ever greater numbers.

 The jihadis have shown no ability to put together any kind of workable counter-strategery.

-Even Mukhtada al-Sadr, Iraq's version of the rebel without a cause, appears to have smelled the coffee this past weekend.
+Even Muqtada al-Sadr, Iraq's version of the Rebel Without a Cause, appears to have smelled the coffee.

-He at last shook hands with his mortal enemy, Abdullah Ziz al-Hakim, leader of the Supreme Islamic Iraq Council, the largest Shiite political party.
+This past weekend, he at last shook hands with his mortal enemy, Abdulaziz al-Hakim, leader of the Supreme Islamic Iraq Council, the largest Shiite political party.

-This ends both Muki's boycott of the government and the gunfights between the uh Supreme Islamic Iraq Council and Muki's Mahdi Army.
+This ends both Muki's boycott of the government and the gunfights between the Supreme Islamic Iraq Council and Muki's Mahdi army.

-With the Shiites pacified in Al Qaeda on the run, all that remains are the freelancers and the bandits.
+With the Shiites pacified and al-Qaeda on the run, all that remains are the freelancers and the bandits.

 Victory holds its own set of challenges, though.

-We often think a military victory is something that unfolds of itself.
+We often think of military victory as something that unfolds of itself, a series of events in the order of a natural phenomenon.

 Then he draws analogies.

-We've got to be on the lookout even more so after victory in other parts of the world.
+We've got to be on the lookout even more so after victory in other parts of the world and not get lazy.

-One of the most common methods of fumbling of victory is to allow the enemy one last great blow before the end.
+One of the most common methods of fumbling a victory is to allow the enemy one last great blow before the end.

 And that's what occurred in the last months of World War II.